How Does A Propane Tank Valve Work

 If you are not turning on the propane tank properly, it may not release any propane at all.

-Make sure that you turn on the valves in both your tank and regulator correctly.
-If you have an automatic regulator, make sure that the circuit breaker is not tripped when attempting to start up your system.
+Make sure that you turn on the valve on your tank correctly.
+If you have an automatic changeover regulator, check the indicator window when attempting to start up your system.

 Obstacle Between Flow